A model is a paradigm—a pattern for something else. Builder offers three kinds of models that define content types:

 - A/B Testing: Test different versions of your content.

-- Roles and permissions: Admins and Developers can edit models by default, but you can also specify permissions by content model using Custom Roles.
+- Roles and Permissions in a Space: Admins and Developers can edit models by default, but you can also specify permissions by content model using Custom Roles.

 This means that you can granularly grant permissions, test, and precisely deliver content.